Wähle deine Reisedaten, um einen Preis zu sehen

 Leistungen

-Food provided for your three self-prepared meals, shared volunteer accommodation, meeting you at the airport, airport collection and drop-off, pre-departure support and admin, in-country staff, 24- emergency help and a donation to the project.
+Food provided for your three self-prepared meals, shared volunteer accommodation, meeting you at the King Shaka International airport in Durban, airport collection and drop-off, pre-departure support and admin, in-country team, team on the ground of primate experts, 24- emergency help and a donation to the project.

 Discounts available on group bookings and long stays.